lnug/website/README.md

 # Install

 To run the update you need permission to execute the bin directory.

 chmod 775 ./bin/*

+#Branches:

+Master stores the code used to generate the website.

+The gh-pages branch stores the generated website and is what can be seen on the website.

+#Publishing

+git checkout master
+npm run build
+git stash
+git checkout gh-pages
+git stash pop
+git add .
+git commit